zonkypop/BlendyPose/README.md

 ![Screenshot](/screenshots/BlendyPoseScreenshot.png)

 ## Note
-This fork of BlendyPose supports Windows full installs.
+This fork of BlendyPose supports Windows full installs, it will install to Blender's Python path, rather than your system's.

-The original will install to your system's Python, while this version will install to Blender's Python.

 ## Install
 1 - Open Blender